DevXT-LLC/ezlocalai/README.md

 cd Local-LLM
 ```

-Make your modifications to the `.env` file or proceed to accept defaults running on CPU without an API key.
+Expand Environment Setup if you would like to modify the default environment variables, otherwise skip to Usage.

 <details>
   <summary>Environment Setup (Optional)</summary>